 Also nice are the TV duels before elections: They are popular and seen on many channels.
 The format has long been outdated.
 An example of little inspiring communication was the TV duel of Angela Merkel vs. Martin Schulz before the general election 2017.
 An analysis.

-Not long in coming then always the political analyzes that already flicker directly on the screen.
-The opinion polls give a little clearer picture.
-A copy of the Rededuells itself.
-Also in the newspapers is often read "Schulz was better than expected, the gap remains".
-Hand on the heart: Such a verdict could have confidently formulated before.
+The political analyzes that flicker on the screen immediately afterwards are not long in coming.
+The opinion polls give a slightly clearer picture.
+An imitation of the speech duel itself.
+In the newspapers you can often read “Schulz was better than expected, the distance remains”.
+Be honest: such a verdict could have been formulated beforehand.

 Basically, it was a fair deal.
 Prepared questions were asked, attentively listened to, sometimes even right or mistakes admitted.
 The mutual Respect was present - between the candidates but also by the moderators.

-The viewer feels that one basically knows and values each other.
-In retrospect, many complain about the lack of sharpness or conflict resolution.
-A newspaper even wrote of "cozy atmosphere".
+The viewer feels that you basically know and appreciate each other.
+In retrospect, many criticize the lack of sharpness or willingness to conflict.
+A newspaper even wrote about “cozy atmosphere”.

 Quite a “round conversation”

-However, as a communication specialist I like "round discussions".
-Also, as the Urdemocrat, who is called to at least one election each year and ten ballots coming from a country that submits almost every permit for an aerial cableway to a community assembly, the style of the political debate appeals.
+As a communication specialist, however, I like “round talks”.
+The style of political debate also appeals to the general democrat, who is called for at least one election and ten substantive votes annually, who comes from a country that submits almost every permit for an aerial cableway to a municipal assembly.

 It is not a show, but part of the decision-making process and living together.
 Both need no gladiators, but responsible citizens and politicians.
 In the course of the 1,5 lessons, I also noticed points communicatively that give me something to think about.